viplove29/playwright-demo-basic-test/README.md

 ## Use this command to watch the reports:
 - npx playwright show-report

-## Execute tests on all browsers:
-- npx playwright test --project=all

 ## Alternatively, run tests for specific browsers like Chromium, Firefox, or Webkit:
 - npx playwright test --project=chromium